Divyasri199/Implementing-Azure-HPC/README.md

 ### Task 2: Deploy Azure HPC OnDemand Platform infrastructure

-1. Within the SSH session to the Azure VM, run the following command to generate a Terraform deployment plan that includes the listing of all resources to be provisioned:
+1. Within the SSH session, run the following command to generate a Terraform deployment plan that includes the listing of all resources to be provisioned:

    ```bash
    ./build.sh -a plan